top of page

 The house is wonderful, can accommodate four people, and has everything you need.
 Here’s a link from Airbnb– just so you get an idea, the population in the village is about twenty people.

-This was our house in Hustias
+Our rented house in Hustias

 We came specifically to the area to see the famous cherry blossom.
 The locals claim there are about one and a half million cherry trees here, which is said to give the region the appearance of Japan’s famous sakura.